 No decision is more difficult than being forced to determine whether life-sustaining care should be continued for a loved one.
 Medical power of attorney is a legal document designed to define and authorize what care is to be sustained when health is permanently compromised.
 Talk with your parents about what choices should be made on their behalf.
 When everyone agrees, make sure the instructions are formalized legally and understood.
 You may be called on someday to provide support or be the decision maker for end-of-care decisions.
 Making that gut-wrenching call will be much easier if you know your parents’ wishes in advance.4) Keep them safe.

 Look out for your parents.
 Visit often and watch for signs of deterioration.
 If you pay attention, you can pick up on clues that their situation might be getting worse.
 Check to see that they’re taking required medicines.
 Have they lost weight or seemed unusually slower?
 A little help with the house now could save repair costs or lost value later.
 The expression “an ounce of prevention is worth a pound of cure” is apt.

 Links to further resources on dealing with aging issues are embedded in this article.
 Click where you see underscored words.
-For a list of links to various online resources, please click here.

 Saying “No” to your parents is no easier than saying it to your kids.
 But it can be just as necessary.
 It’s hard for aging parents to give up their freedoms.
 Driving is one example.
 When driving skills have diminished appreciably, it brings danger not only to your parents but to others.
 Work with your mom or dad to share the burden of making and communicating such decisions.
 Put yourself in their position.
 Try reasoning with them.
 But be firm.6) Assign responsibility and delegate.